Learn How To Promote & Grow Your Podcast

 Submit your podcast to TuneIn.
 TuneIn is a popular streaming application and website where radio stations and podcasts are listed from around the world.
 TuneIn also gives you access to listeners on Amazon Echo / Alexa enabled apps for your podcast.

 Submit your podcast to iHeartRadio. iHeartRadio is a popular and free broadcast and internet radio platform that now includes podcasts.

 Submit your Podcast to Podchaser.
 Podchaser is a popular site the correlates guest appearances on shows and has host profiles that are all independently verified.

-- Start a Twitter account or create a Facebook and G+ page, etc. in the name of your podcast.
+- Start a Twitter account or create a Facebook page or group, etc. with the name of your podcast.

 - Invite your friends to follow and share your posts.

 - Post interesting tidbits about each show when you publish and at least once a week.

 - Post other helpful insights about the theme or genre of your show.